 - We surveyed 12,913 participants between 3/24/2020 and 3/30/2020

 - 139 countries participated in the survey

 - The survey was conducted on RunRepeat.com and available to all traffic

 Exercising during the COVID-19 pandemic

-Although many places around the world are under shelter-at-home orders, the majority of those orders allow for people to exercise outside.
+Although many places around the world are under shelter-at-home orders, the majority of those orders allow for people to experience the benefits of exercise by getting active otudoors..
 Running and walking around town are still great options.
 RunRepeat can still help you find the right trail running shoes, road running shoes, training footwear, or sneakers to ensure that this crisis doesn’t keep you from staying healthy.